HD 100546

-Estimated to be around 10 million years old, it is at the upper age limit of the class of stars it belongs to—Herbig Ae/Be stars, and also the nearest example to the Solar System.
+Estimated to be less than 10 million years old, it belongs to Herbig Ae/Be stars, and also the nearest example to the Solar System.

 Planetary system

-Possible birth of new planet
+The HD 100546 system as a whole has evidence for three protoplanets, thus it is considered an important evolutionary precursor to intermediate-mass stars with multiple super-jovian planets at moderate/wide separations like HR 8799.
+While other hypothetical planets have been claimed to exist around the star, none of the discoveries have been confirmed.

+Planet b

 In 2013, researchers reported that they had found what seems to be a planet in the process of being formed, embedded in the star's large disc of gas and dust.
 If confirmed, it would represent the first opportunity to study the early stages of planet formation observationally.
+The flux from HD 100546 b and its circumplanetary disk (CPD) are superimposed, leaving its properties such the radius and temperature thus very uncertain.